Does the thought of writing a business plan make you wince?

 What is your brand story and personality?
 What do you want people to feel or experience when they read your book, a post on your blog, or see you speak at an event?
-What tone, colours and visuals characterize your writing, and how does your branding reflect the purpose or message behind your work?
+What tone, colors, and visuals characterize your writing, and how does your branding reflect the purpose or message behind your work?
 What values, standards or best practices will you adhere to?
-What can your community of readers consistently expect from you in terms of your style, authenticity, voice and professionalism?
+What can your community of readers consistently expect from you in terms of your style, authenticity, voice, and professionalism?
 Make sure that your branding is relevant to the audience you seek, distinct and meaningful.

 Related Content: Discover and Build Your Author Brand

-4. Career Goals, Objectives and Expansion Plans
+4. Career Goals, Objectives, and Expansion Plans

-Many people do not even think of goals, and of those that do, very few right them down.
-Forbes reports a remarkable 10 year study about goal-setting carried out in the Harvard MBA Program.
+Many people do not even think of goals, and of those that do, very few write them down.
+Forbes reports a remarkable 10-year study about goal-setting carried out in the Harvard MBA Program.
 Those students who wrote down their goals accomplished significantly more (i.e., earned on average, 10 times as much as the other 97 percent of the class combined).
 So write down your goals and objectives.
 Make sure they’re both S.M.A.R.T and what you really want.
 Are you willing–and able–to sacrifice the time and effort required to achieve what you’ve outlined?
 How will you determine your success?

 B. BUSINESS DESCRIPTION + PUBLISHING PLAN